adrian-afergon/interview-code-challenges/TECHDBT.md

 If this happen an easy way to solve this problem is using the `reselect` library, recommended by `react-redux`, for caching the value, and detect that is the same state, so the component would not be re-rendered, unless that we request a different phone.

+- When we run the test coverage, the *.stories.ts are been included on the result, so it give an unreal coverage percent.